 Alternatively, it is just as easy to add papers by using the DOI tab and entering the DOI information, without the http://doi.org/ prefix.
 The system will then pick up all of the details from the DOI database.
 Again click on the paper it has found and then click on the relevant awards at the bottom.

 An alternative mechanism for assigning publications to awards is to click on one of your awards, click on Publications, and then use the sliders to assign papers to the award.
 This can be useful if ResearchFish has already imported your publication because it knows your ORCID or because the publication cited your EPSRC grant in the Acknowledgements.

 Finally, you must Submit the report using the button on the My Awards page.
 This will take you through your awards, one by one, and may ask you to first respond to a list of questions concerning additional inputs.
 Once all of that is done, the system will send you an email once your submission is completed.
 You can amend it at any time up to the end of the submission period.

 Adding delegates and research team members

-Delegates (proxies) and research team members can be added by clicking on an icon on the Personal Portfolio tab.
+Delegates (proxies) and research team members can be added by clicking on an icon at the bottom of the Personal Portfolio tab.
 These are people who can enter Outcomes (e.g. papers) for the specified Awards (projects).
 This is particularly helpful for multi-investigator research grants.